-What could be better than sampling a flight (or sharing a pitcher with friends!) of local craft beer and hard cider, deep into the lustrous Maine summer night, under the twinkle lights, watching incredible acoustic musicians break-it-down!
+What could be better than sampling a cold pour (or sharing a pitcher with friends!) of local craft beer and hard cider, deep into the lustrous Maine summer night, under the twinkle lights, watching incredible acoustic musicians break-it-down!

 This is NOT your average beer tent (AKA beer corral!): Ossipee’s Brews & Bluegrass Tent is a scene!
 It’s the place to BE seen!
 We offer over twelve types of local beer, hard cider, wine, and mead along our handcrafted bar.
-Or-meet someone new at our beautiful harvest slab tables, or funky ‘old door’ picnic tables!
+Celebrate with friends while enjoying a great view of the Main Stage during the day, or meet someone new at our beautiful harvest slab tables, or funky ‘old door’ picnic booths!
 Sunflowers, twinkle lights and a fantastic view of the Maine Stage complete the picture.

-PLUS…each night of the festival, a different band will entertain you (unplugged!) with a down and dirty jam with their band and their friends.
-Stay tuned for a very special guest appearance on Saturday night!
+PLUS…each night of the festival, a different band will entertain you with a down and dirty jam with their band and their friends.
+You never know who might show up!

-All pours available in flights and pitchers as well as 12oz (beer) or 6oz (wine) cups.
-We will also have unique festival glasses available for purchase and re-use at the tent!
+All pours available in pitchers as well as 12oz (beer) or 6oz (wine) cups ($5 each)

 Thursday @11pm: Brittany Haas & Friends